SWUST-ICAA/wrf-gazebo-bridge/README.md

 ---

-## Data Flow Overview

-1. The Gazebo plugin computes the robot's current geodetic position from its pose and publishes `/robot_gpsfix`.
-2. `wrf_wind_publisher` subscribes to `/robot_gpsfix`, interpolates the 3D WRF wind field in space and time, and publishes `/wrf_wind`.
-3. The Gazebo plugin subscribes to `/wrf_wind`, computes aerodynamic forces / torques, and applies them to the model.

----

 ## Using Only the Aerodynamics Plugin (Without WRF)

-You can also use the Gazebo plugin as a **generic aerodynamic drag plugin** driven by a ROS wind topic, without using the WRF data or the `wrf_wind_publisher` node.
+You can also use the Gazebo plugin as a **generic aerodynamic drag plugin** driven by a ROS 2 wind topic, without using the WRF data or the `wrf_wind_publisher` node.

 - If you only need aerodynamic forces / torques:
   1. Build and install the plugin as described above.